 Follow-up – It is important to follow-up with your doctor 1 to 2 weeks after taking this medication regimen to see if an abortion has occurred and to assess for complications.5

 What Does it Feel Like to Take the Abortion Pill?

-When taking mifepristone, some women experience light nausea due to the drug’s effect on their hormones.
-The second pill, misoprostol, always causes strong period-like cramping to expel the embryo.
+When taking the abortion pill, some women experience light nausea due to the drug’s effect on their hormones.
+The second pill always causes strong period-like cramping to expel the embryo.
 Depending on your body and how far along your pregnancy is, these cramps may be moderate to intense and can last for hours or more than a day.